blbadger/blbadger.github.io/neural-networks3.md

 y = 10d
 $$

-where $d$ is the **Total Deliverers** input, and observing that this input occupies the 24rd through the 28th position in our input sequence (as there are fields of size 4, 1, 15, and 4 ahead of it and we are incrementing from 0 rather than 1), we expect the occlusiong attribution to be highest for these positions for the majority of inputs.
+where $d$ is the **Total Deliverers** input, and observing that this input occupies the 24th through the 27th position (inclusive) in our input sequence (as there are fields of size 4, 1, 15, and 4 ahead of it and we are incrementing from 0 rather than 1), we expect the occlusiong attribution to be highest for these positions for the majority of inputs.
 Note that the **Total Deliverers** field is closely related to the **Available Deliverers** and **Total Orders** fields that follow it, as an increase in one is likely to affect the other two.
 In statistical terms, these fields are related via the underlying data generating distribution.

 This means that although we may expect to see the **Total Deliverers** field as the most 'important' as measured using occlusion, a statistical model would be expected to also place fairly large attributions on the fields most similar to **Total Deliverers**.
-And if we observe occlusion values per character during a training run (200 epochs), indeed we see that this is the case (note how positions 24-28 are usually among the brightest in the following heatmap after training).
+And if we observe occlusion values per character during a training run (200 epochs), indeed we see that this is the case (note how positions 24-27 are usually among the brightest in the following heatmap after training).

 {% include youtube.html id='HcSUH0zTexQ' %}